DUTIES: Essential duties and responsibilities include, but are not limited to:

 • Proper English grammar and usage

-• Proficient in Microsoft Office Applications (Word / Outlook)
+• Fluent in Microsoft Office Applications (Word / Outlook).

-• Bilingual (English/Spanish) skills preferred; may be required for some positions (Staff receive a 2% base pay differential upon successful completion of a language proficiency assessment)
+• Bilingual (English/Spanish) skills preferred; may be required for some positions (Staff will receive a 2% base pay differential upon successful completion of a Spanish language proficiency assessment)

-• Identify opportunities for improved effectiveness or efficiency, lead change and employ innovation
+• Identify opportunities for improved effectiveness or efficiency and lead change and innovation

 • Work successfully with socio-economically disadvantaged and culturally and linguistically diverse pre-school age children and their parents in a fast-paced environment

 • Read, understand, interpret, and apply rules, regulations, and policies

 • Adhere to a structured schedule, adhere to timelines, and meet deadlines